-• Issuer The Republic of Chile.
-Aggregate Principal Amount US\$1,000,000,000 Issue Price 99.877% plus accrued interest, if any, from August 5, 2010.
-Maturity Date August 5, 2020.
+3 Issuer The Republic of Chile.
+Aggregate Principal Amount US\$1,000,000,000 Issue Price 99.131% plus accrued interest, if any, from September 14, 2011.
+Maturity Date September 14, 2021.
 Form of Securities Chile will issue the notes in the form of one or more registered global securities without coupons.
 Denominations Chile will issue the notes in denominations of US\$100,000 and integral multiples of US\$1,000 in excess thereof.
-Interest The notes will bear interest from August 5, 2010 at the rate of 3.875% per year.
-Chile will pay interest semi-annually, on February 5 and August 5 of each year, commencing on February 5, 2011.
+Interest The notes will bear interest from September 14, 2011 at the rate of 3.25% per year.
+Chile will pay interest semi-annually, on March 14 and September 14 of each year, commencing on March 14, 2012.
 Redemption Chile may not redeem the notes before the maturity date.
 At the maturity date, Chile will redeem the notes at par.
 Status The notes will be direct, general, unconditional, unsecured and unsubordinated external indebtedness of Chile and will be backed by the full faith and credit of Chile.
 The notes will rank equal in right of payment with all of Chile's present and future unsecured and unsubordinated external indebtedness.
 Withholding Tax and Additional Amounts Chile will make all payments on the notes without withholding or deducting any taxes imposed by Chile or any political subdivision thereof or taxing authority therein, subject to certain specified exceptions.
-For more information, see "Description of the Securities-Debt Securities-Additional Amounts" on page 102 of the accompanying prospectus.
+For more information, see "Description of the Securities-Debt Securities-Additional Amounts" on page 111 of the accompanying prospectus.
 Taxation For a general summary of United States federal income tax consequences resulting from the purchase, ownership and disposition of a note, holders should refer to the discussion set forth under the heading "Taxation-United States Federal Taxation" in the accompanying prospectus.
 Further Issues Chile may from time to time, without your consent, increase the size of the issue of the notes, or issue additional debt securities that may be consolidated and form a single series with the outstanding notes.
 Listing Application has been made to list the notes on the official list of the Luxembourg Stock Exchange and to admit the notes for trading on the Euro MTF market.
+Listing Agent The Bank of New York Mellon (Luxembourg) S.A.
 Governing Law New York.
+Fiscal Agent, Principal Paying Agent, Transfer Agent and Registrar The Bank of New York Mellon.
+Paying Agent and Transfer Agent in Luxembourg The Bank of New York Mellon (Luxembourg) S.A.